Don’t you hate it when you try to post a link in a Facebook post, and the image in the preview ends up looking like this:

 Fortunately, there are two ways you can get around that.

 The first method is to add an additional piece of information to your OG tags: the height and width of the image preview you want in the link preview.

 When you add og:image:width and og:image:height to your existing Open Graph tags, it gives Facebook just enough information to generate the image preview you want, even the very first time a link is shared.

 Not into coding?
 Not a problem – there’s another option.

 The second method for making sure your link previews work is to use Facebook’s Sharing Debugger.

+The Facebook debugger is a very handy tool.
 When you plug a URL into this tool, it pre-loads all the information Facebook needs in order to generate a link preview in the future.
 Facebook stores that info, and then when you get around to actually sharing the link, they’re able to generate the preview – even the very first time you share it.